mootools/mootools-core/Docs/Fx/Fx.Scroll.md

 ### Examples:

-	// scroll myElement to the bottom and after 1 sec scroll to the top var myFx = new Fx.Scroll(window).toBottom().chain(function(){
+	//Scrolls the window to the bottom and, after one second, to the top. var myFx = new Fx.Scroll(window).toBottom().chain(function(){
 		this.toTop.delay(1000, this);
 	});